AankTia/flask-simple-web-app/README.md

-# Building a CRUD Web Application with Python (Flusk): Step-by-Step Guide
+# Building a CRUD Web Application with Python (Flask): Step-by-Step Guide

-Comprehensive step-by-step guide for building a CRUD web application with Python (Flusk).
+Comprehensive step-by-step guide for building a CRUD web application with Python (Flask).
 This tutorial uses:

 - Flask as the web framework
 - SQLAlchemy for database operations